ucdavis/ECS272-Winter2020/FinalProject/README.md

 ### NOTE: All embeddings need to be normalized, i.e., same length vectors (within each embedding method) and all elements of those vectors are in the range [0,1].
-Functions that generate embeddings should be in their own module, take the whole dataframe as input, output the whole dataframe with a new column containing the generated embeddings
+Functions that generate embeddings should be in their own module, take the whole dataframe as input, output the whole dataframe with a new column containing the generated embeddings.
+See the `pixel_embedding.py` module in the `embeddings` directory for an example

 # Components and task breakdown